rajpurkar/mlx/source/_posts/chexpert-validate.md

 ---
-title: Validating the CheXpert model on your own data in 30 minutes without any coding
+title: Validating the CheXpert model on your own data in 30 minutes
 tags:
   - AI
   - medicine